 The poster is based off of the IUCN Red List, a list dedicated to the documentation of species around the world and their status regarding their risk of extinction.
 The actual poster size is 18"x24", and more information regarding the IUCN Red List can be found at www.iucnredlist.org.

 Boy Scouts of America: Patch Designs

 These are patch designs that I have created for the Northern Star Council of the Boy Scouts of America.
-I have worked with a contact within the district from 2009 to the present, developing unique designs for specific events.
-Each design is designed in Adobe Illustrator, and then sent to a printer that recreates the design in patch form.
+I have worked with a contact within the district from 2009 through 2015, developing unique designs for specific events.
+Each design is created in Adobe Illustrator, and then sent to a printer that recreates the design in patch form.

 Patch Designs, 09-14